wbaopaul/scATAC-pro/README.md

 ------------
 - current version: 1.1.0
 - Feb, 2020
+    * new module *visualize*, allowing interactively visualize and analysis the data
     * install rgt-hint (for footprint analysis) through miniconda3
     * add module *process_with_bam*, allowing process from aggragated bam file
     * integrate from peaks files, assume each sample was processed through scATAC-pro;